1640Wei/Event-Tracker/README.md

 - **Tkinter**: Python library for building GUI (graphical user interfaces).

+- **Requests Library**: Used for making HTTP requests to retrieve data from the EONET API.

+- **Socket Library**: Employed to configure DNS servers within the `set_dns` function.

+- **JSON Library**: Utilized for parsing JSON-formatted data obtained from the API.

 ### Project Structure:：
 - `gui.py`：Main code for the GUI interface.